UEFA Euro 1984: Semi-finals and final

 The first semi-final between France and Portugal is often considered one of the best matches in the history of the European Championship.
 Jean-François Domergue opened the scoring for France but Portugal equalised through Rui Jordão on 74 minutes.
 The game went to extra time and Jordão scored again in the 98th minute to give the Portuguese a shock lead, but the French rallied and Domergue equalised with six minutes left.
 Then, in the dying moments of the match and with a penalty shoot-out looming, Platini scored his eighth goal of the championship to give France a memorable 3–2 victory.

 The other semi-final between Spain and Denmark saw two evenly matched sides draw 1–1 after extra time, as Søren Lerby's goal after only seven minutes was cancelled out by Maceda’s strike an hour later.
 The match went to a penalty shoot-out, and Spain converted all five of their penalties to win 5–4 and reach the final for the first time since 1964.

 The final was played to a capacity crowd at the Parc des Princes in Paris.
 Just before the hour mark, Platini scored from a free-kick to put France ahead following a mistake by Spanish goalkeeper Luis Arconada.
 France were reduced to ten players when Yvon Le Roux was sent off, but Spain were unable to equalise, and Bruno Bellone's goal in injury time made the final score 2–0.
 France had won their first major championship in world football.

 Qualification

 Portugal and Romania made their debuts in the European Championship.
 France, the hosts and eventual winners, qualified for the first time since inaugural tournament in 1960, which they also hosted.
 Denmark qualified for the first time since 1964.
 Yugoslavia qualified after missing the 1980 tournament.
 Notable absentees were the 1982 FIFA World Cup winners and Euro 1980 hosts Italy, as well as 1966 World Cup winners England, Czechoslovakia, the Netherlands (who failed to qualify for the last time until 2016) and Hungary.
+This is the only time that the reigning European World Cup winners failed to qualify for the European Championship.